lucendio/lecture-devops-infos/content/assignments/project-work.md

 * demonstrate the provisioning of the entire setup as well as the entire life cycle iteration by introducing an actual change to the application source code
 * verify the existence and operability of every service
+* demonstrate that the larger part of the solution consists of your own work and efforts

+If the strong impression arises that no significant own contribution has been made to the solution or that the solution is not being understood by oneself, the submission will be rejected and the course has therefore not being passed.

 {{< hint warn >}}
 Initially chosen time slots can only be changed or removed __after__ moderator consultation.